The Impeachment Parties Are Coming

 “It’s funny, because I created it at the beginning of the campaign season and later, was just shocked at how things changed so quickly, and it became so much more real than just this idea of, ‘Haha, an impeachment cocktail,’” Bly tells Refinery29.
 “I started sharing it more when Trump became president.
 At first I was scared to post it, but the response has been great.
 People think it’s funny and they love the sentiment.”

-There will always be people who don’t want to make light of subjects like impeachment.
-But for Bly, an adherent to craftivism — a craft-based movement in the spirit of making positive change in the world and practicing self-care — having fun with it has been therapeutic.
+There will always be people who think it's inappropriate to have fun with a subject like impeachment.
+But for Bly, an adherent to craftivism — a craft-based movement in the spirit of making positive change in the world and practicing self-care — it has been therapeutic.
 “To combine what’s intended to make you feel good in your everyday life with politics is a great way to both feel good about being politically active and a unique way to connect with others and share your belief system with the world.”

 She adds: “Hopefully we can have more moments like this where there’s a sense of optimism.”